brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 The mais screen, as shown below, is where you organize messages in specific threads or conversations and put tags on those threads.

+> In this animation, the user is selecting 9 messages and creating a thread.
+After that, he goes to the created thread and add a tag to classify that thread as a SQL thread.

 ![Create a Thread and Tag it!](./images/createThread.gif)

 This App gives us interesting data structures to serve us as an example: